viktordanov/CameraViewPlus/README.md

 So, thanks to this [CameraView](https://github.com/natario1/CameraView), I copied his method of solving this problem - reading EXIF attributes from byte[], and then rotate the Bitmap itself according to those EXIF attributes.

 Therefore, you will find that the Bitmap produces by this library (taken in portrait mode) has a smaller width than height.
 This is because the image has already been rotated.

+### Why a shutter sound is played in some devices?

+As far as I know, this happens if your device has API Level >= 21, but still using Camera1 API.
+This happens if
+1. Your device has a [LEGACY](https://source.android.com/devices/camera/versioning#glossary) camera, or;
+2. You have force to use Camera1 on this device.
+And, again, as far as I know, you can do nothing about it.

+Please let me know if you know there is a way to turn it off!

+## License

+Since this is a fork of Google's CameraView, license follows the [original one](https://github.com/google/cameraview/blob/master/LICENSE).